Brand loyalty: Portfolios of brands

 Andrew Ehrenberg, then of the London Business School said that consumers buy "portfolios of brands".
 They switch regularly between brands, often because they simply want a change.
 Thus, "brand penetration" or "brand share" reflects only a statistical chance that customers will buy that brand next time as part of a portfolio of brands they prefer.
 It does not guarantee that they will stay loyal.

 Influencing the statistical probabilities facing a consumer choosing from a portfolio of preferred brands, which is required in this context, is a very different role for a brand manager; compared with the much simpler one, traditionally described, of recruiting and holding dedicated customers.
 The concept also emphasizes the need for managing continuity.

 Other issues

-Once brands have become well established and have a decent flow of consumers, problems may arise such as slips in product quality or in safety of products, or lack of customer care.
+Once brands have become established and have a steady flow of consumers, problems may arise such as slips in product quality or in safety of products, or lack of customer care.
 Such problems can be detrimental to a brand that has become too confident.
 Many brands continue to get away with scandals, and it does not affect their image in any way.
-For example, the Coca-Cola brand scandals including murders in Colombia, crimes in India, and various health dangers; all of which relate back to the company name.
+For example, the Coca-Cola brand scandals including murders in Colombia, crimes in India, and various health dangers all of which relate back to the company name.
 Yet the power of the Coca-Cola brand puts it at the top of its field.
-The reputation of such a massive organization is hard to dent with the powerful distribution rights and funds to create some of the best ad campaigns.
+The reputation of such an organization is sometimes slow to negatively change with the powerful distribution rights and funds to create some of the most effective ad campaigns.